 You heard me.
 Clean that desk.
 Remove that clutter.
 Go through your shelves and drawers.
 Get organised to unleash the power of a "tidy desk, tidy mind" mentality.
-That way, you'll be ready to tackle your list of jobs you've been avoiding since you returned home.
+That way, you'll be ready to tackle the list of jobs you've been avoiding since you returned home.

 Designer maker Jane Dzisiewski agrees: "Clearing out everything physically is like hitting the reboot button."
 A spring clean always gets me back into a routine.

-Lists might not be for everyone but they can kickstart work.
+Lists might not be for everyone, but they can kickstart work.
 "I start by creating a to-list," says Ian Paget, founder of LogoGeek.
 "Actionable tasks that I can easily tick off.
-That way I start back feeling organised and can focus on making progress.
+That way, I start back feeling organised and can focus on making progress.
 Crossing things off the list, even small activities, makes you feel good too!"

 "For me, it's a case of planning those back-to-work tasks before going away," says copywriter Matt Ayres.
 "Once that's decided, I find it way easier to chill out and make the most of time off.
 Plus there's less time faffing about on returning, as you already know what needs doing."

 "They don't have to be big, they do have to be achievable," advises designer and 'pinball wizard' Ross Middleham.
 "It focuses the mind and allows room for thinking or embracing the other random stuff that inevitably crops up.
 And don't beat yourself up.
 Any progress is still progress."

 "Ease yourself back into a routine by doing something you enjoy first before you tackle all the irritating jobs that are waiting for you," says Marie Gardiner, a writer and photographer.